marxjohnson/powerline-go-moodle/README.md

 ### Pre-built binary

-If you have your Moodle directories in other places, a pre-built binary (currently Linux x64 only) is available on the [Releases page](https://github.com/marxjohnson/powerline-go-moodle/releases).
+If you cannot use the snap, pre-built binaries are available on the [Releases page](https://github.com/marxjohnson/powerline-go-moodle/releases).

 Download the binary, put it somewhere in your `$PATH`, and run `chmod +x powerline-go-moodle` to make it executable.